bitpressio/bitpressio.github.io/mastering-docker-php.md

                             <h3 class="has-text-centered mb-2">Get a Free Book Sample</h3>
                             <div>
                                 <p class="pb-2">
                                     Try before you buy with a free sneak peek!
 Enter your email address and I'll send you <strong>a sample PDF</strong> from my book.
+You will also be added to my newsletter where I share tips and tricks about PHP, Docker, and web development.
                                 </p>
                             </div>
                             <script async data-uid="b3eaac60ec" src="https://bitpress.kit.com/b3eaac60ec/index.js"></script>